For over a decade our work has supported thousands of people and hundreds of projects, here are some of them:

 Kreatives Foundation – By providing photography equipment and support, we helped launch the BIG PICTURE, a program for disadvantaged and at-risk youths in Kenya.
 Using this equipment, the Foundation now hosts dedicated photography workshops across Kenya’s National Libraries.
 They’ve hosted a media camp with St. John’s Ambulance, and have seen 5 cohorts of young people, including the Maasai Gender and Health Rights Initiative and Nairobi Metropolitan Street Teens Project, learn career-building skills through photography.

-MIND – We provided digital cameras to their Haringey location and supported them in setting up a photography workshop for mental health patients in North London, allowing them to learn new skills and express themselves through photography.
+MIND – We provided digital cameras and supported them in setting up a photography workshop for mental health patients in North London, allowing them to learn new skills and express themselves through photography.

-Norfolk and Suffolk Hospital Trust – We provided over 20 digital point and shoot cameras for patients to use as part of their mental health care – offering them the opportunity to use photography as a creative outlet and means of expression.
+Norfolk and Suffolk Hospital Trust – We provided cameras for patients to use as part of their mental health care – offering them the opportunity to use photography as a creative outlet and means of expression.

 Olive Branch Arts and Women’s Support Centre Armenia – By providing cameras for the project, we enabled the project to work creatively with refugees and other displaced communities in the UK and abroad through innovative arts-based experiences and training programmes to building relationships across communities to promote love, dignity and care for all people who seek refuge.